 Zelnorm was first placed on the market to treat women for irritable bowel syndrome (IBS).
-Ultimatately, this drug was taken off the market and lawsuit quickly followed.
+Ultimately, this drug was taken off the market and lawsuit quickly followed.
+(October 2018 Update: Believe it or not, Zelnorm might be coming back.)

 Zelnorm was approved for “the short-term treatment of women with irritable bowel syndrome (IBS) whose primary bowel symptom is constipation” on July 24, 2002.
 With regard to the cardiovascular system, the original label listed the following adverse events in the ADVERSE REACTIONS section: “hypotension, angina pectoris, syncope, arrhythmia, bundle branch block, supraventricular tachycardia."